4d/go-mobile/docs/tutorials/creating-list-forms/list-form-svg-file.md

 ---
 id: list-form-svg-file
-title: About the Template.svg File
+title: Template.svg
 ---

-The template.svg file is a basic visual representation of a template.
+The `template.svg` file is a basic visual representation of a template.
 In this file, you'll need to define areas in order to be able to add fields to your list form template from the project editor.

 Here's a finished version:

 ![Template svg file](img/template-svg-file.png)

-Open the template.svg file with your favorite code editor.

-Let’s focus on the different parts of your SVG file and what you'll need to edit.
+Let’s focus on the different parts of this svg file and what you'll need to edit.

 ## Title

 ```xml
 <title>Custom List form</title>
 ```

-Add the title for your template here.
+Title of the template.

 ## ios:values